Ambulance crews ‘stretched to breaking point’ as mental health sick days soar

 “Staff shouldn’t be left with damaged mental health for doing their jobs.
 Ministers must act now to address capacity issues that are triggering burnout.”

-Liberal Democrat health spokesperson Daisy Cooper, whose party submitted the FOI requests, said the government urgently needed to improve conditions for crews who “dedicate their lives to saving others”.
+Liberal Democrat health spokesperson Daisy Cooper, whose party submitted the FOI requests, said the government urgently needs to improve conditions for ambulance crews, who “dedicate their lives to saving others”.

 “The Conservative government has been letting them down and taking them for granted for far too long.
-Their poor treatment leads to staff shortages, adding misery to patients waiting for an ambulance.”
+Their poor treatment leads to staff shortages, adding misery to patients waiting for an ambulance,” she said.

-One experienced call handler for an ambulance trust in the north of England was signed off sick for two months after staff shortages and mounting abuse from frustrated 999 callers took their toll.
+One experienced call handler for an ambulance trust in the North of England was signed off sick for two months after staff shortages and mounting abuse from frustrated 999 callers took their toll.

 “We were down to minimum staff, the calls were stacking, it got to 6am in the morning and I couldn’t take any more.
 I’d spent the night and my breaks walking around the car park just crying,” she told The Independent.

-A demand meant her team was unable to process even the most critical calls in time despite working flat-out.
+A demand surge meant her team was unable to process even the most critical calls in time, despite working flat-out.

-“There were people in the queue actively dying – we couldn't get to them.
+“There were people in the queue actively dying – we couldn’t get to them.
 And it began to feel like it was my fault.
-It wasn't my fault and I know that now because I've had counselling, but at that time, and how many times I'd been shouted at, screamed at, sworn at, threatened, but I still had to keep sitting there and doing it over and over again.”
+It wasn’t my fault, and I know that now because I’ve had counselling, but at that time, and [despite] how many times I’d been shouted at, screamed at, sworn at, threatened, I still had to keep sitting there and doing it over and over again.”

-She is now back at work but said her trust was struggling to retain staff because of the huge pressure on the service.
+She is now back at work, but said her trust is struggling to retain staff because of the huge pressure on the service.

-The call handler said she was well-supported by her trust, which arranged counselling for her relatively quickly, putting her in a position to return to work.
+The call handler said she was well supported by her trust, which arranged counselling for her relatively quickly, putting her in a position to return to work.
 Ministers say they are offering targeted support for NHS workers and will publish a long-term workforce plan to address staff shortages.

 But Miriam Deakin, director of policy and strategy at NHS Providers, which represents health service trusts, said there had been a lack of investment and that the “worrying” numbers reflected “mounting pressure on ambulance workers”.